Memory foam - pros and cons

 Another advantage of memory foam over a liquid or air is that memory foam requires body heat (in differing degrees with different formulations) to become viscous enough to "flow" so the "unmelted" areas of foam that are further away from your body will be firmer and resist pressure without "flowing away" from that pressure.
 This means that you are enclosed in a "stable cradle" of material that is "softer" close to you while it remains "firmer" further away from you.
 This combination of softness and firmness feels very good to people who like to sleep "in" a mattress that also feels "stable".
 Without this ability and the difference in viscosity and elasticity in different parts of the mattress, you would be sleeping "in" a viscous material which felt more like water or jelly without the feeling of "stable softness" that comes from a good memory foam layer.
 Other more elastic foams and natural materials to greater or lesser degrees are able to combine a feeling of softness with stability as well but memory foam is the leader here.

 The qualities that provide this "stable cradle" effect is also connected to another of memory foam's attractions to some which is its ability to isolate movement between people sleeping on a mattress.
-Its ability to isolate movement is better than most other materials because of its ability to both absorb energy and respond locally to movement.
-Latex in a comfort layer is also excellent here because of its ability to "localize" compression better than other materials.
+Its ability to absorb energy and isolate movement is better than most other materials because of its ability to both absorb energy and respond locally to movement.
+Latex in a comfort layer is also excellent here because of its ability to "localize" compression better than other materials but it doesn't absorb energy nearly as much.
 Latex, certain high quality polyfoams, and certain innersprings (like pocket coils) in the support layers also contribute to a mattress' ability to isolate movement and what is under your memory foam is important if this is a desirable part of a mattress' qualities for you.

 Memory foam, at least if it is a good quality and higher density memory foam (5 lbs density or above), is also more durable, will keep its qualities, and last longer than many other polyfoams that are typically used in a mattress, especially in the upper comfort layers.
 It is not unreasonable to expect the best quality memory foams to last 8 - 12 years (depending on its use and the "stresses" it is exposed to).
 This is not as long however as some very high quality polyfoams, latex foams, better quality innersprings, or natural fibers used in "upper end" mattresses, all of which can last longer without breaking down.